We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.

-Ozempic (semaglutide) helps manage blood sugar in people with diabetes.
-While there is widespread interest in using this medication for weight loss, it does not have Food and Drug Administration (FDA) approval for this use.
+Ozempic (semaglutide) can help people with type 2 diabetes manage their blood sugar.
+While there is widespread interest in using this medication for weight loss, it does not have Food and Drug Administration (FDA) approval.

-People with diabetes require medications, such as Ozempic (semaglutide), to manage their blood sugar levels.
-According to the FDA, there is currently a shortage of this drug.
+People with diabetes require medications, such as Ozempic, to manage their blood sugar levels.
+According to the FDA, there is currently a shortage of certain doses of this drug.

 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist that healthcare professionals may prescribe to people with diabetes.